 Financial instruments are recognized on the date when they are originated (trade date) and classified as assets, liabilities, or equity according to the contract that gave rise to the financial instrument.
-Interest, dividends, gains and losses generated by a financial instrument classified as an asset or liability are recorded as income or expenses in the separate statement of income or loss.
+Interest, dividends, gains and losses generated by a financial instrument classified as an asset or liability are recorded as income or expenses in the consolidated statement of profit or loss.
 Payments to holders of financial instruments are directly recorded in equity.

-Gains from the transfer of loan portfolio are recognized as income; however, in the case of transfers through swap, or financed, such gains are recognized as deferred income, which is accrued based on the monetary income obtained of the realization of the goods received in exchange, or in proportion to the perception of the payment of the acquirer of the transferred loan portfolio.
+Gains from the transfer of loan portfolio are recognized as revenue; however, in the case of transfers through swap, or financed, such gains are recognized as deferred revenue, which is accrued based on the monetary income obtained of the realization of the goods received in exchange, or in proportion to the perception of the payment of the acquirer of the transferred loan portfolio.
 Losses from transfer is recognized by transferring.

-Classification financial instruments:
+Classification financial instruments

-The Bank classifies its financial instruments on initial recognition and on an instrument-byinstrument basis, in the following categories, according with the Accounting Manual: at fair value through profit or loss, credits and accounts receivable, available-for-sale, held-to-maturity, at amortized cost, and other liabilities.
+GBBVA Peru Group classifies its financial instruments on initial recognition and on an instrumentby-instrument basis, in the following categories, according with the Accounting Manual: at fair value through profit or loss, credits and accounts receivable, available-for-sale, held-to-maturity, at amortized cost, and other liabilities.